 The investment marketplace suffers from information overload.
 Smead Capital Management seeks to cut through the cacophony of other media resources to focus on what is important to long-term common stock ownership.
 This comes through our missives, quarterly newsletters and appearances in the media to provide thought leadership for our potential and current investors.

-We’re seeing a classical economic recovery in the U.S.: Investor Hosted by Steve Sedgwick For more information go to www.cnbc.com.
-The information contained in this tv appearance represents SCM’s opinions, and should not be construed as personalized or individualized investment advice.
+S&P 500 Should Get A Pink Slip for Adding Tesla: Bill Smead By Caroline Hyde For more information go to www.bloomberg.com.
+The information contained in this article represents SCM’s opinions, and should not be construed as personalized or individualized investment advice.
 Past performance is no guarantee of future results.
-The securities identified and described in […]10/15/20 by Smead Capital Management
+The securities identified and described in this […]12/23/20 by Smead Capital Management